touhouworldcup/thprac/README.md

 > Due to my insufficient skill, the code is glutted with obscure writings and terrible logic, turning the whole thing into a complete mess.
 I'm sorry if that disturbs you.

 ## My antivirus says it's malware.
 It is really?
 Thprac contains no malicious code, but due to how it works, an antivirus might complain about it.
-If your antivirus complains about thprac, add a trust/exception
+If your antivirus complains about thprac, add a trust/exception.
+Also try [this version](https://github.com/touhouworldcup/thprac/issues/112) and report back if your antivirus does not detect it

 ## English patch support
 Thprac is compatible with thcrap.
 Thprac's launcher can act as a thcrap launcher as well, similair to [Universal THCRAP Launcher](https://github.com/thpatch/Universal-THCRAP-Launcher/).
 When launching a game with thcrap, thprac will be able to attach to it.
 Thprac is not compatible with static English patches, like the ones made by gensokyo.org